Generative Modeling through Koopman Spectral Analysis: An Operator-Theoretic Perspective: Koopman Spectral Wasserstein Gradient Descent

+\textbf{Gradient Computation:} A practical challenge is computing $\nabla\widehat{\phi}_k$ in \eqref{eq:kswgd_update}, which is typically hard for general function approximators.
+In this work, we compute it analytically using a backward kernel matrix with a Gaussian RBF kernel (see \cite{li2025diffusion} for details).
+Algorithm~\ref{alg:kswgd} summarizes the complete procedure for time-series data.
+Importantly, our framework extends to static data (e.g., image datasets) by constructing synthetic dynamics; we provide the corresponding procedure in Algorithm~\ref{alg:kswgd_static} (Appendix~\ref{app:s_1}).

-Algorithm~\ref{alg:kswgd} and ~\ref{alg:kswgd_static} summarized the complete procedure for time series type of data and static time data (e.g., image dataset).
-The computational cost is dominated by the offline eigendecomposition ($O(n^3)$ for basis size $n$) and the online kernel gradient evaluation ($O(M^2 rd)$ per iteration for $M$ particles in dimension $d$ with rank $r$).
-Unlike score-based methods that require neural network training, KAWGD's sampling phase is deterministic and training-free once the Koopman basis is determined.
-Notice that the gradient of eigenfunctions in \eqref{eq:kernel_grad} would be difficult to compute.
-In this work, we compute it by Diffusion map with Gaussian RBF kernel.
-See \cite{li2025diffusion} for more details.
+\paragraph{Complexity:} The computational cost is dominated by the offline eigendecomposition ($O(n^3)$ for basis size $n$) and the online kernel gradient evaluation ($O(M^2 rd)$ per iteration for $M$ particles, rank $r$, dimension $d$).
+Unlike score-based generative models \citep{song2020score} that require extensive neural network training and stochastic sampling, KSWGD's sampling phase is entirely \emph{deterministic and training-free} once the Koopman basis is determined.